mrinal22258/retina_models/README.md

     'convgc': False,             # Whether to use conv layer for GC layer 'centers': None              # Optional Gaussian centers for convGC }

+## Other Resources

+PTH files for models and training results are available in this folder: https://drive.google.com/drive/folders/1lIV1FeJuX-xXpeN8xosY_GJCZQCxMWcK